Central Limit Theorem Explained ![[Leave a comment]](/gfx/comment.gif)

 Throw one dart 3000 times | Throw 3 darts 3000 times | Throw 20 darts 500 times

-So, the distribution of the cases may as well be symmetric or biased; the sum of several events still follow the normal distribution and only the middle (expected value) and "steepness" (variance) vary.
-In fact, when you sum many enough events, the probability density function doesn't matter at all as long as the amount of different sums is finite and you don't get the one and same number all the time.
+In fact, when you sum many enough events, the probability function doesn't matter at all as long as the amount of different sums is finite and you don't get the one and same number all the time.
 Examples:

 Sine wave distribution is far from symmetric: